Introduction

 - Record your local gravity.

-After clicking “Let’s go,” you will be directed to a webpage that looks similar to the image below.
-This page will give you your local gravity.
+After clicking the “Let’s go” button, you will be directed to a webpage that looks similar to the image below.
+The page will give your predicted local gravity with an associated estimate of uncertainty.
 Print the page and keep it for your records.
+You may need it during an ISO/IEC 17025 assessment.

-If you prefer to calculate local gravity with an equation, I recommend using the equation that used to be published on the National Physical Laboratory website.
+If you prefer to calculate local gravity with an equation, I recommend using the formula that used to be published on the National Physical Laboratory website.

 http://www.npl.co.uk/reference/faqs/how-can-i-determine-my-local-values-of-gravitational-acceleration-and-altitude-(faq-pressure)